lchangeon/hone/README.md

 <br>
 <i>Hone</i> (say honé literally “Bone” in Japanese) is a PHP framework designed to implement websites or
-web applications. <i>Hone</i> is simple and light, its architecture based on MVC (Monitor / View / Controller) pattern will allow you to organize your code and distinguish the roles within your modules.
+web applications. <i>Hone</i> is simple and light, its architecture based on MVC (Model / View / Controller) pattern will allow you to organize your code and distinguish the roles within your modules.
 </p>
 <p align="center"> <img src = "./ressources/hone_mvc.png"/ class="center" width=50% alt="Hone framework / MVC architecture"> </p>